 Ireland is known for having rainy, overcast weather.
 So, it stands to reason that you'll need the right travel gear to stay dry and warm.

 You should definitely plant to bring water-resistant clothing and shoes.
 Try grabbing a pair of water-resistant boots, a thick rain jacket, and a pocket umbrella before you go.
-Make sure you've invested in a few pair of good socks, too.
+Make sure you've invested in a few pairs of good socks, too.

 While it can be quite cool, it's not cold.
 You'll want to layer, giving you the flexibility needed to feel comfortable both indoors and out.